buildkite/docs/styleguide/STYLE.md

 ### Referring to UI elements

-UI elements should be bold.
+UI elements should be italic.
 For example:

 To get your agent token, navigate to *Agents*, then select *Reveal Agent Token*.